kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 	E.	Sensory loss from skin overlying the zygomatic bone

 #### Answer: D.	Loss of pain from the anterior two-thirds of the tongue - *FALSE* = A.	Inability to elevate soft palate - TRUE
-- Lesion that compresses neural contents within Jugular Foramen would affect
+- Lesion that compresses neural contents within Jugular Foramen affects
 	- CN IX: Glossopharyngeal Nerve
 	- CN X: Vagus Nerve
 	- CN XI: Spinal Accessory Nerve
-- Compression of Vagus Nerve (CN X) might result in a *loss of elevation of soft palate*
+- Compression of Vagus Nerve (CN X) = *loss of elevation of soft palate*
 	- Other functions would not be affected

 ### Q1.8